johnrsibert/JonzPandemic/index.md

 The data seem show that if you contact the Covid-19, you have about a **2% probability of dying within three weeks**.
 This the optimistic guess.
-The distribution is skewed, and the the upper tail is pretty big [see below](https://johnrsibert.github.io/JonzPandemic/#case-fatality-ratio).
+The distribution is skewed, and the the upper tail is pretty big [(below)](https://johnrsibert.github.io/JonzPandemic/#case-fatality-ratio).
 The data also seem to show that the spread of the virus can be slowed by implementation of policies that aim to change individual behavior.
 Finally, the data seem to show that front-line health workers have learned how to improve treatment of the disease to reduce mortality.
 So while the situation seems scary, especially so as we move into winter, there is reason to be optimistic.